 All of our language short courses are taught by qualified native speakers and delivered at City, University of London’s main campus, in the heart of the capital.

 During the first year, you will learn how to introduce yourself, your profession and family members, talk about likes and dislikes and express preferences, order food and drinks, describe a house, ask and give directions; and describe clothes including their colours.
 You will also learn to book holidays, buy products and order services.
 Not only will you learn how to make statements about daily life, you will also learn how to abstract the relevant information by asking questions and practising these questions and responses in class.

-The course runs over three modules and at the end of Module One, you will be able to ask questions and speak about all aspects of daily life in the present tense.
+The course runs over three parts and at the end of part 1, you will be able to ask questions and speak about all aspects of daily life in the present tense.
 In order to build confidence and understand the structure of the language, you will learn articles, verb conjugation, pronunciation, comparatives and superlatives as well as adjectives.
-Past and future tense are introduced in Modules Two and Three.
+Past and future tense are introduced in parts 2 and 3.

-If you have no prior knowledge of Italian you must start with Module One, which takes place in October term.
+If you have no prior knowledge of Italian you must start with part 1, or the full syllabus (parts 1-3).

-If you have some basic knowledge of Italian and you are already familiar with the content of Module One you may choose to enrol on Module Two or Module Three.
+If you have some basic knowledge of Italian and you are already familiar with the content in part 1 you may choose to enrol on part 2 or part 3.
 See the Eligibility section below for more details.

 Please make sure you have the correct level by using our online guidelines.

 “ This is a fantastic course, it moves at pace and Veronica is very engaging.
 I wouldn't hesitate to recommend the course to prospective students. ”

 “ Veronica is a wonderful teacher, and adapted brilliantly when required to switch to remote classes.
 The advantages of learning from a native speaker are clear and that is especially so when, like Veronica, that teacher is skilled, thorough and loved by all her students. ”